darrengillman/ChalkboardChallenge/Readme.md

 ## Usage
 Compile in XCode 13
-Target iOS 14.0 and above
+Actually developed in Beta 5 as unwilling to install release version of XCode due to other ongoing work Target iOS 14.0 and above
 Run App
 Click "download data" prompt to fetch from API and display.